wjayesh/coredns-healthcheck/README.md

   ```

   #### Note
+  * The DNS ploicy needs to be set to `ClusterFirstWithHostNet` explicitly.
+Reference: https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy

   * Keep in mind that you cannot use environment variables like `"$(PORT)"` as identifiers inside the args field.
   This is because there is no shell being run in the container and your variables won't resolve to their values.